Ezekiel 20 – Israel’s History of Sin, God’s History of Mercy

 i.
 Shall serve Me: “They will render priestly service to God, for the word ‘serve’ is the technical term for priestly ministry (cf. for this commission Exodus 19:6).”
 (Feinberg)

 b.
 I will accept you as a sweet aroma when I bring you out from the peoples: God clearly longed for Israel’s restoration to the land.
-When God brought them back from where He had scattered them, it would be like a pleasing sacrifice unto Him.
+When God brought them back from where He had scattered them, it would be like a pleasing sacrifice.
 It would also glorify God before the Gentiles.